hexalellogram/ROMDocumentation/OnePlus3.md

 1. Install the .zip in TWRP.
 Don't inject MultiROM and do not reboot afterwards.
 1. Download [Open GApps](http://opengapps.org/) (I use Micro, the Android version should be 7.1, the Platform should be ARM64) and copy to the device.
 Current version as of this writing is 2017-10-22.
 1. Install GApps in TWRP.
-1. Proceed to **Installing Magisk** if you want root access, otherwise reboot the system.
+1. Proceed to **Installing Magisk** since we need root access for MultiROM Manager.

 ## Installing Magisk
 1. Download [Magisk](https://forum.xda-developers.com/apps/magisk/official-magisk-v7-universal-systemless-t3473445).
 The latest version as of this writing is 14.0.